The Gap That Costs Americans Billions Every Year

 Review APY Annually

 Set a calendar reminder every 12 months to compare your current APY against the market.
-Banks sometimes gradually reduce rates to below-competitive levels without alerting customers.
-Switching is easy β€” the new bank handles most of the process.
-Loyalty to a HYSA pays nothing extra.
+Banks sometimes quietly reduce rates below competitive levels without alerting customers.
+Switching is easy - the new bank handles most of the process.

-What to Watch Out For β€” Common HYSA Pitfalls
+What to Watch Out For - Common HYSA Pitfalls

 • Teaser rates.
 Some banks advertise a high APY that's only available for the first 3-6 months, dropping to a much lower ongoing rate after the promotional period.
 Always check the ongoing rate, not just the headline.
 Bankrate labels these clearly.